-Imagine you have a bank interest calculator excel sheet as shown in the following picture.
+Imagine you have a bank interest calculator Excel sheet as shown in the following picture.

-- You want to allow users to input data in range C4:C7.
+- You want to allow users to input data in the range C4:C7.
 But you don’t want to allow them to make any changes to the formulas in cells C9 to C10.

 - Then you can apply either of the following methods to be able to do that.

 1. Protecting Excel Worksheet to Hide Formula but Allow Input